chriskiehl/re-wx/docs/main-concepts.md

 Very often, you'll want to take some action when a component is added to the GUI.
 In re-wx, we call this event _mounting_, and Component has a special hook method for this event called `component_did_mount()`.
 You can override this method in your class to handle any one-time initialization actions that you want to take place in the UI.

 It's important to understand the difference between the Component's _initialization_ and when the wx.Object is actually _mounted_ onto a Window.
 Initialization is what happens when your `__init__` method is called by re-wx.
 It is where you setup your state and any instance variables you may want.
 The key thing here is that _no WX widgets have been created at the time of initialization_.
-So, for instance, if you tried to access any part of the wx.Window, you'd get an undefined error.
+So, for instance, if you tried to access any part of the wx.Window or call `set_state`, you'd get an Exception thrown due the UI not yet being available.
+Conversey, _mounting_ is when all of the wx.Objects you've defined at actually attached to the `wx.Window`.
+This happens _after initialization_.
+It is at this point that the UI can be interacted with, [Ref](#Refs) are available, and everything is ready to rock.

-Sticking with our Clock example, we want to start a `wx.Timer` and tie it to our update method so that the Clock actually keeps the current time automatically.
-Using `component_did_mount` is how we'll make that happen.
+Sticking with our Clock example, we want to start a [`wx.Timer`](https://wxpython.org/Phoenix/docs/html/wx.Timer.html) and tie it to our update method so that the Clock actually keeps the current time automatically.
+Becuase we want these updates to be applied to the UI, we want to kick off this timer after _mounting_ not during _initialization_.
+As such, we'll define our timer inside of `component_did_mount`!

 ```python